infracost/docs/docs/getting_started.md

   infracost diff --path /code --terraform-plan-flags "-var-file=my.tfvars"
   ```

-### Terraform plan JSON
+### Option 2: Terraform plan JSON

-Point to a Terraform plan JSON file using `--path`.
-This implies that Terraform `init` has been run, thus Infracost just runs Terraform `show`, which does not require cloud creds to be set.
+If the above method does not work for your use-case, you can use Terraform to generate a plan JSON file (as shown below), and point Infracost to it using `--path`.
+In this case, cloud credentials are not needed by Infracost.

   ```shell
   cd path/to/code